kindaro/release/README.md

 ```

 Now you should see the workflow running on GitHub.
 After some time, you will see a draft release having been created, with built executables attached to it.

+## features

+* Will build executables for Linux, MacOS and Windows out of the box.
+* Will share workflow cache with [`haskell-ci`](https://github.com/haskell-CI/haskell-ci).